jakeNorman007/klarah/README.md

 - [Sqlite](https://github.com/mattn/go-sqlite3)

 ## Getting started:
-> [!NOTE]
-> As it is now, Klarah requires a database connection in order to get the server up and running.

-Download klarah to your GOPATH using:
+Download klarah to your GOPATH if you haven't using:
 ```
-go install github.com/JakeNorman007/klarah@latest
+go install github.com/JakeNorman007/klarah@v0.1.1
 ```

 Once downloaded and ready run the command: